Skip to main content

 Response Codes

-: Authentication failed, or the user lacks the necessary permissions.500 Internal Server Error
+• 401 Unauthorized: Authentication failed, or the user lacks the necessary permissions.

 Gunbot Workflow

-To automate trading for any trading pair using the API, follow these steps, which are similar to using Gunbot in any other way:
+To automate trading for any trading pair using the API, follow these steps, which match the usual Gunbot workflow:

-Except for API endpoints that place orders or fetch pair lists, the returned data comes from Gunbot core directly.
+Except for API endpoints that place orders or fetch pair lists, the returned data comes directly from the Gunbot core.